Bug-Busters-Jo/diet-guide-website/README.md

 ### Problme Domain📝📝

-1- as a user I want to give my customers advise on how to improve my health so there should be a fourm to put data about my self to get a guiade,<br />
+1- As a user I want to give my customers advise on how to improve my health so there should be a fourm to put data about my self to get a guiade,<br />
-2- as a user I want to see my data stored in the local storage so i can use it again and search for my customers by there names and see my results again,<br />
+2- As a user I want to see my data stored in the local storage so i can use it again and search for my customers by there names and see my results again,<br />
-3- as a user I want my customers to create an account,<br />
+3- As a user I want my customers to create an account,<br />
 I want my customers to check there result any time after they create there account,<br />
-4- as a user I want to edit my profile if there is any changes<br />
+4- As a user I want to edit my profile if there is any changes<br />
-5- as a user I expect to see a wondefull shining web page.
+5- As a user I expect to see a wondefull shining web page.

 ---